-As with larger geographies, the economic contribution of Latinos in the Phoenix Metro Area is driven by rapid gains in human capital and a strong work ethic.
-From 2010 to 2018, the number of Latinos with a bachelor's degree grew at a rate 2.3 times faster than that of Non-Latinos.
-Over those same years, Phoenix Metro Latinos' labor force participation rate was an average of 3.5 percentage points higher than Non-Latinos'.
-This labor force participation premium increased every year from 2013 to 2018.
-In 2018, Latino labor force participation was a remarkable 6.3 percentage points higher than Non-Latino.
+As with larger geographies, the economic contribution of Latinos in Silicon Valley is driven by rapid gains in human capital and a strong work ethic.
+From 2010 to 2018, the number of Latinos with a bachelor's degree grew at a rate nearly 1.5 times faster than that of Silicon Valley Non-Latinos.
+Over those same years, Silicon Valley Latinos' labor force participation rate was an average of 4.8 percentage points higher than Non-Latinos'.
+This Latino labor force participation premium has been remarkably steady, ranging from 4.7 to 5.0 during the eight years that we analyze.